• Skip to primary navigation

 Ankylosing spondylitis can involve other joints as well, including the shoulders, hips, and, less often, the knees.
 As the disease progresses, it can affect the joints between the spine and ribs, restricting movement of the chest and making it difficult to breathe deeply.

 Ankylosing spondylitis affects the eyes in more than 30 percent of cases, leading to episodes of eye inflammation called acute iritis.
 Acute iritis typically affects one eye at a time and causes eye pain and increased sensitivity to light (photophobia).
 Rarely, ankylosing spondylitis can also cause serious complications involving the heart, lungs, and nervous system.
-Six to 10 percent of people with ankylosing spondylitis have additional inflammatory disorders such as psoriasis, which affects the skin, or uclerative colitis or Crohn disease, which both affect the digestive tract.
+Six to 10 percent of people with ankylosing spondylitis have additional inflammatory disorders such as psoriasis, which affects the skin, or ulcerative colitis or Crohn's disease, which both affect the digestive tract.

 Courtesy of MedlinePlus from the National Library of Medicine.